LMSDev/Unity-Style-Guide/README.md

 <a name="2.3"></a>
 <a name="structure-developers"></a>
-### 2.3 Use Developers Folder For Local Testing
+### 2.3 Use Developer Branches For Local Testing
 During a project's development, it is very common for team members to have a sort of 'sandbox' where they can experiment freely without risking the core project.
 Because this work may be ongoing, these team members may wish to put their assets on a project's source control server.
-Not all teams require use of Developer folders, but ones that do use them often run into a common problem with assets submitted to source control.

 It is very easy for a team member to accidentally use assets that are not ready for use which will cause issues once those assets are removed.
 For example, an artist may be iterating on a modular set of static meshes and still working on getting their sizing and grid snapping correct.
 If a world builder sees these assets in the main project folder, they might use them all over a level not knowing they could be subject to incredible change and/or removal.
 This causes massive amounts of re-working by everyone on the team to resolve.

-If these modular assets were placed in a Developer folder, the world builder should never have had a reason to use them and the whole issue would never have happened.
+If these modular assets were placed in a development branch, the world builder should never have had a reason to use them and the whole issue would never have happened.

-Once the assets are ready for use, an artist simply has to move the assets into the project specific folder.
+Once the assets are ready for use, an artist simply has to move the assets into the project specific folder on the main branch.
 This is essentially 'promoting' the assets from experimental to production.

 <a name="levels"></a>